nicodoggie/bastion-falls-hugo/docs/religions/ahore.md

 ### The Sutra of the Servant Bound

 > Of those in the Land of the People
-> Whose appetites know no bounts
+> Whose appetites know no bounds
 > Whose insatiable hunger for flesh
 > Of both cow and of the hills
 > Dictate their each and every act